fromTeal/FromTeal-whitepaper/raw-ideas.md

 In order for this infrastructure to manage the teams equity, & keep track of each member contribution, the team buildings contain the tools & integrations that keeps track of tasks, meetings, customers, sales &c.
 So when team members use the tools & update the state of objects, fromTeal smart contracts are informed & can manage the equity & keep track of members contribution.

 In particular, there are 7 levels of contribution, determined by the smart contract, which result in a monthly amount of equity tokens that are granted to team members.
 The calculation of the level of contribution of each member is based on 4 factors, measured per time-period (e.g., month):
-A. The number of delivered tasks
+* The number of delivered tasks
-B. The ranking of the tasks difficulty (based on a scale of years-of-experience required)
+* The ranking of the tasks difficulty (based on a scale of years-of-experience required)
-C. The ranking of the tasks value by their recipients
+* The ranking of the tasks value by their recipients
-D. The number of attended team meetings/calls
+* The number of attended team meetings/calls

 The smart contract has a formula calculating the number for each member every month, & the number falls into 1 of the 7 levels of contribution, based on which the member will earn equity tokens.